Eric-Chng/psccs/README.md

 * Likely requires oliver's place + machine elf to hit leveling targets.
 * Whitelisted to Redemption City.
 All hardcoded clan swaps (for machine elf and clan consults) are commented.
 Cmd f to replace
 * Leveling has been made extremely tight.
 Likely requires NEP, closed-circuit pay phone, machine elf, source terminal (less so), oliver's place.
+* If you own comma chameleon, make sure you config homemade robot familiar to have + 100 fam weight

 ## Non-exhaustive PSCCS optional elements
 * supports repaid diaper or great wolf beastly trousers as pull